dahliasan/noicenft/README.md

 # Overview of this project

-The goal of this project is to help users make NFT buying decisions as new NFTs are listed
+The goal of this project is to help users easily track new opensea listings and identify undervalued nfts to flip with the help of data.

 ## APIs used